Kevinhc23/bulk-email-scheduler/README.md

 ---

+## Contributing

+Contributions are welcome!
+If you find a bug or want to add a new feature, please open an issue or submit a pull request.

-## 📝 Licencia
+## License

-MIT License.
-See LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details. more information.

 ---